If Art does not enlarge men’s sympathies, it does nothing morally.1

 We encourage human flourishing because to live is to grow and flower, to fruit and seed, and then to fade away.
 All the paraphernalia of human life, whatever else they might mean, come down to life and its recurrent rhythms.
 We conservatives believe that the best way to encourage flourishing is by voluntary social cooperation.
 We believe this partly from language, from the understanding that the root of “social” and “society” is the Latin “socius,” meaning “companion.”
 We believe this partly from experience, from the record of the voluntary social cooperation in the economy of the last two hundred years.
 We believe this partly from faith.
 We believe that friendliness is a good thing, capable of infinite extension, and force is a bad thing, for use only in emergency.

 That’s the agenda for the new conservative, an American manifesto to conjure up a vision of life after liberalism.
 The question is what to do about it.
-As conservatives, we do not believe in root and branch change to the United States.
+As conservatives, we do not believe in root and branch change to the United States, the “fundamental transformation” sought by President Obama.
 We believe in practical, sensible change.
 And that means change first of all in the moral/cultural realm of American life, a kind of Great Awakening, just as the movement against plantation slavery erupted as a moral movement in the late 18th century.
-From the moral/cultural sector change will come, as a harvest comes from a sowing, complementary changes in the politics and the economy of this nation, so that people will again say to each other in America, as Ronald Reagan once said, that “you and I have a rendezvous with destiny” in “this, the last best hope of man on earth.”12 America will always be a beacon, “a magnet for all who must have freedom, for all the pilgrims from all the lost places who are hurtling through the darkness, toward home.”13
+From the movement in the moral/cultural sector change will come to the other sectors as a harvest comes from a sowing, complementary changes in the politics and the economy of this nation, so that people will again say to each other in America, as Ronald Reagan once said, that “you and I have a rendezvous with destiny” in “this, the last best hope of man on earth.”12 America will always be a beacon, “a magnet for all who must have freedom, for all the pilgrims from all the lost places who are hurtling through the darkness, toward home.”13

 1George Eliot, Letter to Charles Bray, July 5, 1859.